Compulsory voting: Modern era

-From the 19th century onward only a relatively small number of democracies have introduced compulsory voting at one time or another.
+From the 19th century onward a relatively small number of democracies have introduced compulsory voting at one time or another.
 From 1862 to 1998, compulsory voting was enacted in 20 democracies, most of which were in Western Europe or Latin America.
-Of the top 50 of the 167 countries listed in descending order on EIU's Democracy Index for 2021, Australia (No. 9), Uruguay (No. 13), Luxembourg (No. 14), Chile (No. 25), Belgium (No. 36), Brazil (No. 46) and Argentina (No. 50) enforce compulsory voting.

-Belgium has the oldest extant compulsory voting system which was introduced in 1893 for men and in 1948 for women.
+Belgium has the oldest extant compulsory voting system which was introduced in 1893 for men, and in 1948 for women.

 Compulsory voting for national elections was introduced in Australia in 1924, with states and territories passing their own compulsory voting laws at various times.
 Voluntary voting in Australia before 1924 accounted between 47% and 78% turnout of eligible voters.
 Following the introduction of compulsory federal voting in 1924 this figure increased to between 91% and 96%, with only 5% of eligible voters accounted as not enrolled.

-Venezuela and the Netherlands are countries that have moved from compulsory voting to voluntary participation in 1967 and 1993, respectively.
-Turnout in the Netherlands decreased from 95% to around 80%.
+The Netherlands and Venezuela are among several countries that have moved from compulsory to voluntary voting, in 1967 and 1993 respectively.
 Venezuela saw turnout drop from 82% to 61% in 1993 once compulsion was removed.